mytja-archive/MyAssistantOS-Raspbian/README.md

 pip install pafy
 pip install bs4
 ```
+But if you run command ./oobe, this will install libraries for you!

+# OOBE and OWM key
+*This part is talking about a feature, that isn't tested yet!*

+OOBE will automaticly create txt file called "OWM_license.txt", which will be first empty.
+Your job is to fill it in with an OWM key, so that you will be able to recieve weather information.

+# LTS (Long Term Support)
+*This releases are new and patches will come*

+Long Term Support (LTS) release is a stable release, that is promoted to an LTS edition.
+Normaly, an LTS edition has 2 years of support, other releases end their support in 3 months from first publishing.

 # Install TTS engine
 That is one of the most difficult part if you use Windows.
 If you use Linux it is simple.